 In general, you should always make sure to configure the load generator machine the same as the machine upon which you recorded or prepared the script or test.

 For Java scripts and JUnit tests, verify that the script or test dependencies are available on the load generator machine with the same paths defined in the classpath Runtime Settings.
-You can do this by mapping network drives, manually copying files, and so forth.
+You can do this in a few ways, for example, by mapping network drives or manually copying files.

 For NUnit tests, make sure that the NUnit framework is installed on the load generator machine in the same path as the Controller machine.
 The framework version should be the same as the one used to build the script in Visual Studio.

 For Linux machines, make sure to configure the environment variables as described in Linux environment variables.

 Load generator optimization.
 For load generators that are installed on dedicated machines, you can configure the system setup for load generator optimization when necessary.

 Caution: It is recommended to always use default load generator settings.
 The impact of making changes to these settings for load generator optimization are described below.

 Optimization Description and impact Increase number of available ports